SofiaAfendra/react-redux-workshop/README.md

 ## Description

 Welcome to the Middlewares branch!
-In this stage, we'll be implementing middlewares into our Redux setup to add more functionality and flexibility to our application.
+In this stage, we'll be implementing middlewares into our application to add more functionality and flexibility to it.
 Specifically, we'll be focusing on persisting state to local storage using a middleware function.

+## Middlewares

+Middlewares are functions that have access to the Redux store's dispatch function.
+They can be used to perform actions before or after an action is dispatched, or even to stop the action from being dispatched altogether.
+Middlewares are a powerful tool that can be used to add functionality to Redux, such as logging, crash reporting, or persisting state to local storage.

 ## Branch Tasks